HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 You can use WebSphere Application Server UI or deploy via dxclient or wsadmin commands.
 It could be a good time to write a deployment script as you will need to perform the same on your other environments too.
 This is a good time to run a comparison report via the WebSphere Configuration Comparison Tool.
 For more details, see [WebSphere Configuration Comparison Tool](https://github.com/IBM/websphere-cct).
-For more details on possible configuration settings in the Resource Environment Providers see the section Resource Environment Providers below.
+For information on possible configuration settings in Resource Environment Providers, refer to the [Resource Environment Providers](#resource-environment-providers) section.

 12. Import the source server base content into the HCL Portal server in the container: